-In order to handle all of the responsibilities the job entails, training, discipline, and professionalism are all very important factors, and employers will be on the lookout to make sure potential employees possess these qualities.
-If you’ve undergone medical coding and billing training and are on the lookout for a job, here are a few questions you might be asked at an interview.
+In order to handle all of the responsibilities the job entails, training, discipline, and professionalism are all very important factors — and employers will be on the lookout for potential employees who possess these qualities.
+If you’ve undergone medical coding and billing training and are ready to start working, here are a few questions you might be asked at an interview.

-Be sure to talk about where you went to school and received your training.
-If you received your medical billing and coding training online, be sure to talk about any and all of your program’s and school’s accreditations.
-For instance, talk about how Career Step’s online medical billing and coding training is one of the only AHIMA-approved online certificate programs.
+Be sure to talk about where you received your training, and don’t forget to mention any online medical coding programs that you have completed.
+If you received your medical billing and coding training online, be sure to talk about any and all of your program’s credentials.
+For instance, talk about how CareerStep’s course is one of the only AHIMA-approved online medical billing and coding programs in the country.
 This is an important detail that potential employers should definitely be made aware of.

 Medical coding and billing can be a stressful position at times.
 Some interviewers may try to analyze how you might react in certain situations by posing hypothetical questions about what you should or shouldn’t do.
-Potential employers will want to ensure you have the presence to keep your head in tense or uncertain situations.
+Potential employers will want to ensure you have the presence of mind to keep your cool in tense or uncertain situations.
 Again, brushing up on general policies and protocols ahead of time can go a long way toward boosting your confidence.